stefdworschak/concat_csv/Readme.md

 ```
 [pip|pip3] install -r requirements.txt
 ```
-6) Copy the two CSV files you want to merge to the folder
+6) Copy the two CSV files to be merged to the folder

 ## Running the script